kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

         // sent to this target model when multiple versions of the model are specified.
 /* REVIEW: What's the closest analog to weight in the existing API? */
         Weight int
+/* REVIEW: As discussed in review session, make this *int with no default because that is most flexible to future extensibility */
 }

 // LocalObjectReference identifies an API object within the namespace of the